 With DMEK, the patient’s original cornea is left mostly intact, so it’s not immediately apparent that he’s had a transplant.
 It may also be possible for the patient to attain 100 per cent vision within a few weeks of surgery.

-The current downside of the new procedure is that it is an extremely difficult form of surgery.
+A downside of the procedure is that it is an extremely difficult form of surgery.
 As the membrane transplanted is ultra thin and delicate, it tends to wrinkle into a tight roll when touched, potentially damaging the corneal cells when surgeons try to uncoil it.